-The Local Entry Modes described in this section are used for local insertion of data into caption channels only; see the next two sections of the manual for modes to insert Text or XDS data.
+The Local Entry Modes described in this section are used for local insertion of data into caption channels only; see the next section of the manual for XDS insertion mode.

 3.4.2 Regeneration Mode

 Upstream regeneration is used when no other local entry mode is enabled for a caption channel.
 The Encoder's default action is to regenerate the caption data recovered from the HD video input.
 If no upstream HD captioning is present, data from the SD input will be used instead.